-In addition to providing content, they also offer paid writing roles for freelance writers to make some money — yes, they're the writers who will be writing the content for the clients.
+In addition to providing content, this content writing service also offers paid writing roles for freelance writers to make some money — yes, they're the writers who will be writing the content for the clients.

 But first, let's concentrate on using the service as a content buyer.